VictoryOnuoha/retro-coffee-shop/README.md

 ## Environment Variables

-To run this project, navigate into retro-coffee-shop folder and double click the "index" file
+To run this project, navigate into retro-coffee-shop folder and cd the "index" file

 ## Screenshots